Ampire grows up and moves out.

-Amps, of course, aren’t the end-all, be-all of guitar tone, as speaker cabinets do a great deal to color the sound of a guitar rig: speaker complement, wood, and cabinet size are all determining factors in the final tone.
-Furthermore, when recording a speaker cab, strategic microphone placement also imparts a dramatic sonic consequence.
+Amps, of course, aren’t the end-all, be-all of guitar tone, as speaker cabinets do a great deal to color the sound of a guitar rig.
+Speaker complement, wood, and cabinet size are all determining factors in the final tone.
+Furthermore, when recording a speaker cab, strategic microphone placement also imparts a dramatic sonic signature.
 But when it comes to emulation, speaker cabinets require a different solution than the State Space Modeling tech we use with the amplifiers.

 As the circuitry of cabinets is comparatively simple, we relied heavily on impulse responses (acoustic measurements of real-world cabinet behavior) and microphone modeling to emulate the recording performance of the 16 classic speaker cabinets found in Ampire.
 You also get a microphone edit page that provides control over microphone blend, plus polarity and balance.
 We even included a convenient tuner.

 And if you’re into DIY cabinetry, you can even create impulse responses of your own real-world cabinets and spaces and save them for use in Ampire!
 Mix and match amps, mics, and cabs to your heart’s content with our best simulations yet.

 4x12 M65.
 The holy grail of hard rock cabinets, this 4x12 classic from the 80s might give you an appetite for a little destruction.

 4x12 MFB.
 The perfect 4x12 cab for modern high-gain guitar sounds, oversized to handle extra volume—when you’re ready to reaffirm your commitment to rock.